ludoscity/ludOScity/FindMyBikes/Privacy_policy.md

 ### Public data output

-# #findmybikes collects and use non personal and non identifiable information for public open data collection
+# #findmybikes collects and use non personal and non identifiable information for public open data publication
 By using #findmybikes v2.1 (code version :28) or later, you acknowledge that this feature is on by default and that there is no opt-out.
 The collection and use happens only if the following conditions are met